Claude Code is my IDE now

 Two things.
 First, code stopped being the thing I was paid to produce.
 It became a side effect of decisions I was paid to make.
 I think about what to build and why.
 The AI handles the keystrokes.

 Set up a rules file (CLAUDE.md) at the root of your project with your conventions and constraints.
+'Always use Tailwind for styling.
+Never touch the deploy script without asking.
+Use the existing color variables instead of hardcoding values.'
 This way, every session starts with your preferences already loaded instead of explaining them fresh each time.

 Code stopped being the artifact.
 It became a side effect of decisions.